iustinionita/safu-lock/README.md

 ## Safu Lock - Presentation Website

 This is a presentation website for a Crypto project that is built on Binance Smart Chain.
-The project is live on Testnet and it is fully working, however it is not ment to be used for production.
+The project is live on Testnet and it is fully working, however it is not meant to be used for production.

 ### Used technologies